USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

   * Data integrity
   * Flexibility - CRUD

-    **Disadvantages:**
+  #### Disadvantages:
   * High physical memory/storage
   * Hight initial costs

 ### ADR 2

 * What did you decide?
-    I pick MySQL as relational database to store data.
+    I pick MySQL in Cloud as relational database to store data.

 * What was the context for your decision?
     The web application will attract many users.
 Hence, we need to store the huge amount of data in relational database.